 Our founding abbot, Lama Norlha Rinpoche, passed away in 2018 after a long illness.
 Our current resident lamas, from Sherabling Monastery in India, are Lama Tsering, who serves as three-year retreat master, and Lama Norgyal, who was one of the principal chant leaders at Sherabling and is now the resident lama of Palpung Thubten Choling.
 A number of resident monastics and lay practitioners, including several three-year retreat graduates, lead programs and see to the day to day running of the monastery.

 Programs for the Public

 PTC also serves as an active dharma community and meditation center with both local and worldwide reach, providing opportunities for students at all levels.
 For more than two decades our teaching staff has offered an Introduction to Buddhist Meditation on Monday evenings, and over the past decade many local students have participated in a Tuesday evening study group to discuss the foundational texts of Tibetan Buddhism.
-To date we’ve completed The Ornament of Precious Liberation (Path to Buddhahood), The Great Path of Awakening, and The 37 Practices of a Bodhisattva.
-Currently the group is studying Tai Situ Rinpoche’s Awakening the Sleeping Buddha.
+To date we’ve completed The Ornament of Precious Liberation (Path to Buddhahood), The Great Path of Awakening, The 37 Practices of a Bodhisattva and Tai Situ Rinpoche’s Awakening the Sleeping Buddha.
+Currently the group is reviewing the new translation of Gampopa’s Ornament of Precious Liberation.
 All these programs, as well as special teachings and chanting events, are offered to the public free of charge.
 During the pandemic they have continued via Zoom.

 Customary Practices and Rituals